6 September 2025, 1:27 pm

 By Okwong Geoffery

-Uganda’s Minister of Health, Dr. Jane Ruth Aceng, has blamed communities in northern Uganda, particularly in the Acholi and Lango subregions, for poor health practices that continue to fuel the spread of preventable diseases.
+Uganda’s Minister of Health, Dr Jane Ruth Aceng, has criticised communities in northern Uganda, particularly in the Acholi and Lango subregions, for poor health practices that continue to drive the spread of preventable diseases.

-Speaking during World Hepatitis Day celebrations at Acholibur Secondary School in Pader district on Friday 5th September 2025, Dr. Aceng expressed concern that despite government efforts such as the free malaria vaccine, northern Uganda still records the highest malaria prevalence in the country.
+Speaking during World Hepatitis Day celebrations at Acholibur Secondary School in Pader District on Friday, 5 September 2025, Dr Aceng expressed concern that, despite government initiatives such as the free malaria vaccine, northern Uganda still records the highest malaria prevalence in the country.

-She criticised the continued belief in witchcraft over science, saying many still think vaccines are designed to harm people.
-Dr. Aceng urged leaders and politicians to give communities the right information about vaccination instead of fueling misinformation.
+She criticised the continued belief in witchcraft over science, noting that many still think vaccines are designed to harm people.
+Dr Aceng urged leaders and politicians to provide communities with accurate information about vaccination instead of spreading misinformation.

 While commemorating lives lost to Hepatitis B, the minister posed a difficult question: